tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-This Tests for records that have no taxonomic (NAME) information.
+This tests for records that have no taxonomic (NAME) information.
 If there is any value for any of the Information Elements, this may be useful information.
 See example.

 [🠱](#indexes-to-the-tests)
 ********************